fparma/liberation/doc/modifications.md

 * Put Preprocessor defines for GUI's in one file, so makepbo doesen't abort when it detects multiple declarations of the same define.
 * Apply setUnitTrait to all players.
 * Disable Intro and Cinematics by default
+* Add better intro image and logo so people don't think this is a ""meme"" mission and joke around because of this.

 ### Done